Transient acantholytic dermatosis

 Grover disease is a skin condition affecting the chest and back.
 It can be transient, as the name suggests, but may also relapse or become chronic/persistent.
 Transient acantholytic dermatosis is also known as

 Grover disease most often affects men over 50.
 It is less common in women or younger people.
 It is more common in those who are unwell in some way, but can arise in quite healthy people as well.

 Grover diseaes often starts quite suddenly and is more common in winter than in summer.
 It results in small red, bumpy spots (papules) on the central back, mid chest and occasionally elsewhere.
 Although frequently itchy, it may cause no symptoms.
 The spots may be blistered, crusted or eroded.
 There may be slight bleeding.

 Sometimes, Grover disease can be complicated by the development of dermatitis, usually in a nummular pattern i.e with round or oval-shaped plaques.
 These tend to present as larger itchy patches with a dry surface, and the rash may spread to affect other areas of the body.

 Dermatologists may make the diagnosis of Grover disease from the appearance of the rash, but a skin biopsy may be necessary to confirm it.
-Grover disease has a characteristic appearance under the microscope with acantholysis (separated skin cells) with or without dyskeratosis (abnormal rounded skin cells).
+The pathology of Grover disease is characteristic, with acantholysis (separated skin cells) with or without dyskeratosis (abnormal rounded skin cells).

 How long does transient acantholytic dermatosis last?

 The duration of transient acantholytic dermatosis is variable—from days to decades.
 Most cases last six to twelve months.
 Occasionally it may persist for longer, or come and go, often with a seasonal variation.

 - Remain cool, as sweating may induce more itchy spots.
 Apply diphemanil methylsulfate powder (Prantal™).